North Carolina State Fair: Buildings

 The fairground's most significant structure is J. S. Dorton Arena, a 7,500-seat stadium designed by architects Matthew Nowicki and William Henry Deitrick in 1949.
 Completed in 1953 as a livestock-judging pavilion, it features a large suspended roof and was the first indoor arena designed without any columns, becoming a model for future superdome structures.
 Opening for the centennial of the fair's founding, Dorton Arena "became the symbol of the modern fair."
 In 1957, the American Institute of Architects selected it as one of ten 20th-century buildings that would shape American architecture.
 Dorton Arena was listed on the National Register of Historic Places in 1972 and is a Raleigh Historic Landmark and a National Historic Civil Engineering Landmark.

 The North Carolina State Commercial & Education Buildings are the fairgrounds' oldest permanent buildings.
-Built in 1928, this pair of rectangular exhibition halls are Spanish Mission Revival style or Mediterranean Revival style buildings.
+Built in 1928, this pair of rectangular exhibition halls are in Spanish Mission Revival style or Mediterranean Revival style.
 Atwood and Weeks, an architectural firm from Durham, designed the stucco-covered buildings.
 The twin buildings appear as a single structure because of their unified façade with tower-flanked entrances and glazed terra cotta ornamentation.
 Together, this building complex is 504 ft in length and 80 ft in depth.
 It was listed on the National Register of Historic Places in 1987 and is a Raleigh Historic Landmark.

 The 100,000 sqft Jim Graham Building, the Governor James E. Holshouser Building, and the Governor W. Kerr Scott Building became part of the fairgrounds in the 1970s.
 Newer additions include the 50,000 sqft Agri-Supply Exposition Center, the Sam G. Rand Grandstand (formerly the State Fairgrounds Speedway), the 30 acre Governor James B. Hunt Jr. Horse Complex, and the new James Robert "Bob" Stanfield Natural Resources Center.
 The fairgrounds also contain the Pitzer Heritage Circle and the Heritage Tobacco Pavilion.

+Safety and security are provided year-round by the North Carolina Department of Agriculture and Consumer Services Police, also known as the North Carolina State Fair Police, with an increase in officers at the time of the fair.